awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ec2-ebs-volume.md

 *Update requires*: Updates are not supported\.

 `Encrypted`  <a name="cfn-ec2-ebs-volume-encrypted"></a>
 Specifies whether the volume should be encrypted\.
 The effect of setting the encryption state to `true` depends on the volume origin \(new or from a snapshot\), starting encryption state, ownership, and whether encryption by default is enabled\.
-For more information, see [Encryption by Default](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSEncryption.html#encryption-by-default) in the *Amazon Elastic Compute Cloud User Guide*\.
+For more information, see [Encryption by default](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSEncryption.html#encryption-by-default) in the *Amazon Elastic Compute Cloud User Guide*\.
 Encrypted Amazon EBS volumes must be attached to instances that support Amazon EBS encryption\.
-For more information, see [Supported Instance Types](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSEncryption.html#EBSEncryption_supported_instances)\.
+For more information, see [Supported instance types](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSEncryption.html#EBSEncryption_supported_instances)\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: Updates are not supported\.

 `Iops`  <a name="cfn-ec2-ebs-volume-iops"></a>
 The number of I/O operations per second \(IOPS\) to provision for the volume, with a maximum ratio of 50 IOPS/GiB\.
 Range is 100 to 64,000 IOPS for volumes in most Regions\.
 Maximum IOPS of 64,000 is guaranteed only on [Nitro\-based instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html#ec2-nitro-instances)\.
 Other instance families guarantee performance up to 32,000 IOPS\.
-For more information, see [Amazon EBS Volume Types](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSVolumeTypes.html) in the *Amazon Elastic Compute Cloud User Guide*\.
+For more information, see [Amazon EBS volume types](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSVolumeTypes.html) in the *Amazon Elastic Compute Cloud User Guide*\.
 This parameter is valid only for Provisioned IOPS SSD \(io1\) volumes\.
 *Required*: No
 *Type*: Integer